An Overview of the Expungement and Sealing Process in Florida

 - You cannot be currently under court supervision, community control, probation, etc.

 - Certain offenses cannot be Sealed.
-If you received a withhold of adjudication for your offense, your offense isn’t one of the crimes listed below.
-(See the list of crimes at the bottom of this page.)
+If you received a withhold of adjudication for your offense, your offense isn’t one of the crimes listed in Florida Statutes, section 943.0584.
+See § 943.0584, Fla.
+Stat.
+(2019).
 Keep in mind, if the charges were dismissed (or never filed), you can expunge the record even if the crime appears on the list below.

 - Only Florida criminal records can be Sealed or Expunged.
 The Law Office of William B. Wynne, P.L.L.C. can only expunge or seal criminal arrest records that originated in Florida.
 Each state has its own laws pertaining regarding the expungement and sealing process.
 If your arrest record pertains to charges that occurred in another state, you will need to contact an attorney licensed in that state.